-Consumers who want to apply to suppress their personal information at the source, namely in DNRME's valuation roll, can make an application under the Land Valuation Act 2010 at www.dnrme.qld.gov.au.
-However, the only reason for which the Valuer-General will suppress ownership details in the valuation roll is one of risk to a person's safety or property, whether the person is the landowner or a person living at that address (s188 of the Act).
-If granted, a suppression direction by the Valuer-General will be effective for five years and may be renewed on a further application.
+If a property owner can establish that there is a risk to a person's safety or property, they can make an application to suppress their personal information at the source, namely in DNRME's valuation roll, under s188 of the Land Valuation Act 2010 at www.dnrme.qld.gov.au.
+A suppression direction by the Valuer-General will be effective for five years and may be renewed on a further application.
 Where a suppression direction is granted, the person's details will also be suppressed from the results of a name search of the relevant land register.
 The person's details will not be provided to Code subscribers.

-The Committee received 153 suppression requests of which 99 were approved by the Committee.
-This represented a 30% increase in the number of suppression requests from 2016/2017 to 2017/2018.
-However, the number of approved suppressions remained steady.
-Reasons for requests being declined included corporate applicants being ineligible to apply for suppression, applications for suppression of sale price, and applications from those who own property outside of Queensland, which do not come within the jurisdiction of the Code of Conduct.
-The balance of the unapproved applications lapsed due to failure to provide supporting documentation.
+In 2018/2019, the Committee received 104 suppression requests of which 78 were approved by the Committee.
+This represented a 32% reduction in the number of suppression requests from 2017/2018.
+The number of approved suppressions also dropped by approximately 21%.
+Reasons for requests being declined included corporations being ineligible to apply for suppression, applications for suppression of a property's sale price, and applications from those where the property is outside of Queensland, all of which do not t come within the jurisdiction of the Code of Conduct.
+Nine requests remained 'pending' at 30 June 2019 due to the applicant not returning and supplying a rate notice or extract to support their application.